ceviherdianinsight/ceviherdianinsight.github.io/about.md

 <div>
 <br>
 <br>
-A seasoned Senior Data Scientist with a strong background in developing and deploying cutting-edge machine-learning models and solutions (MLOps:=Machine Learning Operations).
+A seasoned Data Scientist with a strong background in developing and deploying cutting-edge machine-learning models and solutions (MLOps:=Machine Learning Operations).
 With a passion for data-driven problem-solving and a track record of successful projects in different industries, I excel in bridging the gap between data science and engineering to deliver tangible business value.
 <br>
 <br>
 <!--I am a postgraduate student in Financial Services & Risk Management at HTW Berlin-University of Applied Sciences.
 My Specializing area in study is Advanced Data Analytics (Descriptive, Predictive, Prescriptive and Applied AI=Machine learning).
 I'm interested in exploring the new ways or technology for better insight from data.-->